Eimert/Salary-API/README.md

 # Salary-API :heavy_dollar_sign:
 [![Build Status][1]][2]<br>
 Personal project to learn Java and Spring Boot.
 Displays open data of the City of Chicago.
-Data set with Employee Names, Salaries and Position Title.
+Data set with employee name, position title, department and salary.
 Data from May 2017.<br>

 ## Setup
 - `git clone` this repo.